nutterb/lazyWeave/cran-comments.md

 are spelled correctly.

-The note "No repository set, so cyclic dependency check skipped" appeared on win-builder (devel) but not on the local install nor on travis-ci
+The note "No repository set, so cyclic dependency check skipped" appeared on win-builder (devel) but not on the local installs nor on travis-ci

 There were no other NOTES, WARNINGS, or ERRORS observed.